wowchois/project/README.md

-# project
+# Project
-Machine-Learning, Deep-Learning project
+Machine-Learning, Deep-Learning

+Project
+  - [NLP] SHOW_ME_THE_LYRICS

+kaggle
+  - Titanic
+  - NLP Real or Not